-If you are already enrolled in Medicare Part A and you want to enroll in Part B, you cannot use our online application.
-Please mail your completed application, CMS-40B, Application for Enrollment in Medicare – Part B (Medical Insurance) to your local Social Security field office.
-If you are applying for Medicare Part B due to a loss of employment or group health coverage, you will also need to complete form CMS-L564 (Request for Employment Information).
-Return the completed forms to your local Social Security office by mail or fax it to 1-833-914-2016.
+If you are already enrolled in Medicare Part A and you want to enroll in Part B, please complete form CMS-40B, Application for Enrollment in Medicare – Part B (medical insurance).
+If you are applying for Medicare Part B due to a loss of employment or group health coverage, you will also need to complete form CMS-L564, Request for Employment Information.

-- income tax returns that show health insurance premiums paid;
+- Income tax form that shows health insurance premiums paid;

 - W-2s reflecting pre-tax medical contributions;